xuanming/xuanming-core/memo/main.md

     include the layout and some helpers.
 A frame may come with some predefined themes in it.
 So a theme should depend on certain frame.
+*   Import of js and css should be included with helper.
+The helper can be both used for local and cdn resources.
+It could accept a hash (version and min) as arguments.
 *   Helpers should have scope.
 Some helpers could only be available in their own extension or some specific frames.
 *   Modules in extensions should have their own configuraion, which